Masihdeveloper/Creating-Discord-Bot/README.md

 <hr>

 wait to install...
-Now create a NEW file with
+and Now create a NEW file with
 ```
 CTRL + Alt + Windows + N
 ```